-Land for Wildlife Notes are distributed free of charge to members of the Land for Wildlife program in Queensland.
 Land for Wildlife is a voluntary program that encourages and assists landholders to provide habitat for wildlife on their properties.
-For more information on Land for Wildlife visit: www.seqcatchments.com.au/LFW.html
+For more information about Land for Wildlife South East Queensland, or to download Land for Wildlife Notes free of charge, visit www.lfwseq.com.au Citation: Land for Wildlife Queensland (2011) Note G3: Bushland Management Planning.